 - A time duration until which the audit will be conducted should be fixed.

-- Decide the resource allocation in terms of workforce, time and money dedicated for the audit
+- Decide the resource allocation regarding workforce, time, and money dedicated to the audit.

-Even though there is no definite procedure, and each organization or UX professionals approach it differently, depending on the product’s complexity, the scope of work and goals, the general steps are undertaken in the audit and the ultimate goals are often similar.
+Even though there is no definite procedure since each organization or UX professional approaches it differently, depending on the product’s complexity, the scope of work, goals, the general steps undertaken in the audit, and the ultimate goals are often similar.

-Understanding the product and the organization’s business objective paves the foundation to conduct UX audit.
-This knowledge helps in determining the objective for the design audit and usability of the product.
+Understanding the product and the organization’s business objective paves the foundation for conducting a UX audit.
+This knowledge helps determine the design audit’s objective and the product’s usability.

-While surveys are conducted among stakeholders of the organization covering every dimension of the product is a common and quick process, interviews with key individuals of the organization like product managers, developers, marketers, salespeople, and customer service representatives etc are likely to give more insights into the product.
+While surveys are conducted among stakeholders of the organization, covering every dimension of the product is a standard and quick process, interviews with key individuals of the organization, like product managers, developers, marketers, salespeople, customer service representatives, etc., are likely to give more insights into the product.

 To know the users better, user personas are created.
-Some organizations have a very clear idea about their customers which they might have collected from their own research.
-This information can be used to make user personas that represent the target customers.
+Some organizations have an obvious idea about their customers which they might have collected from their research.
+This information can be used to make user personas representing the target customers.

 The number of people interviewed is not fixed.
-In most cases, the selected persons for the interview are presented with the product and are asked to share their experience with it.
-A number of interview protocols are available.
+In most cases, the selected persons for the interview are presented with the product and asked to share their experiences.
+Several interview protocols are available.
 These vary in the levels of detail and can be used according to preferences.

 The information obtained from the users must be transformed into a user flow.

 User goals are defined in different features and functionalities of the product.
 And the steps that should be taken to reach these goals are also described.
 This process must also identify areas where the user may encounter difficulties or get stuck.